Liberty of Norton Folgate

-Looking south along Norton Folgate street in 2005.
-The Gherkin (30 St Mary Axe), left, and Tower 42, right, can be seen in the background.
+Looking south along Norton Folgate street in 2024.

 Norton Folgate was a liberty in Middlesex, England; adjacent to the City of London in what would become the East End of London.
+At the 1911 census (one of the last before the abolition of the parish), Norton Folgate had a population of 1476.

 It was located between the Bishopsgate ward of the City of London to the south, the parish of St Leonard, Shoreditch to the north and the parish of Spitalfields to the east.

 The district, which was a component of the Tower Division, also known as the Tower Hamlets, ceased to exist when it merged into the Metropolitan Borough of Stepney in 1900.
 Following boundary changes in the 1990s, its former area is now divided between the City of London and the London Borough of Tower Hamlets.

 Toponymy

 The name is recorded c.
-1110 as Nortune and means "north farmstead".
-It is formed from the Old English north and tūn, with the affix "Folgate" perhaps derived from the manorial family name Foliot.
+1110 as Nortune and means 'north farmstead'.
+It is formed from the Old English norþ and tūn, with the affix "Folgate" perhaps derived from the manorial family name Foliot.
 This possibly refers to Gilbert Foliot, Bishop of London or Richard Foliot, a canon of St Paul's Cathedral.
 An alternative explanation found in The National Gazetteer from 1868 describes Folgate as derived "from the Saxon word Foldweg, a highway, in allusion to the old Roman Road (Ermine Street) which passed through this place".
 It is remembered in the street of Norton Folgate and the 2009 album by the band Madness, called The Liberty of Norton Folgate.